apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

             `AnalyzeResult` can also include a requested way to partition and order the rows of the input table across several UDTF calls.
-See below for more information about UDTF table arguments and how to call them in SQL queries, including the WITH SINGLE PARTITION clause (corresponding to the "withSinglePartition" field here), PARTITION BY clause (corresponding to the "partitionBy" field here), ORDER BY clause (corresponding to the "orderBy" field here), and passing table subqueries as arugments (corresponding to the "select" field here).
+See below for more information about UDTF table arguments and how to call them in SQL queries, including the WITH SINGLE PARTITION clause (corresponding to the `withSinglePartition` field here), PARTITION BY clause (corresponding to the `partitionBy` field here), ORDER BY clause (corresponding to the `orderBy` field here), and passing table subqueries as arguments (corresponding to the `select` field here).

             `AnalyzeResult` fields
             ----------------------